Last Updated 23-7-2023

-Modern amateur telescope makers can now make use of a very useful CAD program from David Lewis of Toronto University called PLOP (PLateOPtimiser), which will help them with assessing and designing telescope primary mirror support systems.
+Modern amateur telescope makers can now make use of a very useful CAD program from David Lewis in Canada called PLOP (PLateOPtimiser), which will help them with assessing and designing telescope primary mirror support systems.

 Plop builds on a 2-D finite element analysis program called Plate by Toshimi Taki.
 PLOP will output calculated surface errors in contour map form and also optimise designs and output the dimensions for the parts to make an optimised mirror support system.